-Notice those crazy coconut curls on the cake in the photo above?
+Notice those chic coconut curls on the coconut cake in the photo above?
 (How could you not?!)
 The graceful ribbon-like lengths lend a little ooh la la to cakes and cupcakes alike.
 How’d we get ’em?
 Easy.
 We bought ’em.
-Just look for natural coconut flakes at your local health-food store.
-Or search for those key words online (or, even easier, click here).
+Just look for natural coconut flakes at your local health food store.
+Or search for those keywords online).

 - 1 3/4 cups all-purpose flour, plus more for the pans